hk2906/hk2906.github.io/index.md

 ## Work & Voluntary Experience

 **2020 - 2022: President, Comic Society, University of York**
-Hosted weekly events and fostered a community, both in-person and online, during a difficult period for societies
+Lead a team to host weekly events and foster a community, both in-person and online, during a difficult period for societies.

 **2017 - 2019: Team Leader, Blue Ginger, Oldham**
 Managed a busy takeaway both individually and as part of a team.
 Co-ordinated employees, took and organised orders, prepared food, opened and closed the shop, handled large amounts of money, documented daily revenue and expenses, trained new employees, and scheduled shifts.